There are several approaches, included in the latest documentation, such as…

 Specifically its setting the joint drive mode to velocity for any driven wheels.

-You can also look at 3.
-Simple Robot — Omniverse Robotics documentation for more information on configuring joint drives.
+You can also look at 1.
+Assemble a Simple Robot — Omniverse Robotics documentation for more information on configuring joint drives.